 Technology can play a key role in making the patient experience your differentiator, particularly in a tight labor market.
-Digital tools like mobile registration and online self-scheduling can alleviate some of the patient-experience burden for overworked staff.
+Tools like digital patient check-in and online self-scheduling can alleviate some of the patient-experience burden for overworked staff.
 In fact, more than 50% of hospitals plan to invest in digital health solutions to meet the goals of the Quadruple Aim, according to a recent Frost & Sullivan analysis.
 Especially in this era of growing consumerism in healthcare, technology is an essential part of improving the patient experience.

 Adapt to patients’ changing expectations by learning from retail

 The retail industry already knows that consumer-centric, tech-driven strategies work, and that’s why retailers have increasingly focused on creating a mobile, personalized shopping experience.
 According to Adobe’s 2021 Digital Trends report, 79% of retailers say they “Agree” or “Strongly agree” that they will be able to adapt quickly as consumer preferences change—and they are changing.
 For example, more than 80% of Americans used some form of digital payment in 2021, according to McKinsey & Company.